maxgmarin/AC209a_FinalProject_EEM/index.md

 https://github.com/perrygeo/simanneal/blob/master/simanneal/anneal.py

 ## 4. Modeling Approach and Project Trajectory <a name="approach"></a>
+Null Model
+We started off our project by building a simple null model that simply just uses the average # of followers of the training set as a prediction for any playlist.
+We found that this null model performed poorly (Test R^2 = 1e-5) and show no predictive ability.
+This provided us with a reference for the performance of a model that uses no predictors.
+Instead this model is just using the response variables of the training set to predict the response of variables of the test set.
+All the models that we use from here on out are using the attributes we obtained through the Spotify API to.
+If the use of a predictor increases test performance by any amount above R^2 =0 this is an indication that this predictor yields some predictive power.

+Very simple baseline model (W/ popularity)

+For the rest of the project we will NOT use any attributes (track, artist, album) that directly tell tell the model anything about popularity or followers.
+This will result in technically a model with test performance, but we believe that the model that is produced without using popularity/followers will be better identifying attributes that truly make a playlist more popular with users.

 ## 5. Results, Conclusions, and Future Work <a name="results future"></a>
 ### Results <a name="results"></a>

 #### Building a playlist <a name="building_playlist"></a>
 ##### Introduction <a name="introduc"></a>
 To suggest a new playlist to a user, we implemented an algorithm called Simulated Annealing.
 This is a global optimization approach inspired from a concept in statistical physics.
 The algorithm essentially describes the motion of molecules when it is heated up to large temperature and when the system is cooled.
 The idea here is that the molecules will reach a global minimum energy point after cooling, and hence, we can use it a global optimization method.